All About Root Canal Treatment

 - Do not chew hard food with the root canal treated tooth until a permanent crown is placed.

-- Do not chew anything until the anesthesia wears off.
+- Do not chew anything until the anaesthesia wears off.

 - Discomfort/minor pain can be dealt with using OTC pain medicines.